Welcome and Registration Point for international students

 1. The myBTU-Portal is BTU's platform for student self-management:

-- View information about paying fees
+- View information about the payment of your fees

 - Change your contact details

-2. Students have to register on BTU's eLearning platform Moodle with the BTU-ID and password.
+2. Students have to register on BTU's eLearning platform Moodle with the BTU-Account and password.
 The Moodle platform will be used for getting access to individual module related assignments, notes, lectures and updated information by the Professors.
 The Moodle application can be downloaded on mobile phones, tablets and accessed on desktops.

 3. Students have to separately register for individual module examination on BTU Online Portal.